alan-turing-institute/profet/README.md

 See the run_profet.ipynb notebook for usage examples.

+### Documentation

+You can find more documentation including a description of the python api [here](https://alan-turing-institute.github.io/profet/).

 ### Issues and Feature Requests
 If you run into an issue, or if you find a workaround for an existing issue, we would very much appreciate it if you could post your question or code as a [GitHub issue](https://github.com/alan-turing-institute/profet/issues).